rjsalvadorr/portfolio-v3/software/readme.md

 category: software
 ---

-I'm a web developer based in Toronto, Canada.
-I have about five years of pro dev experience, mainly focused on front-end and visual design.
+I'm a web developer based in Toronto, Canada, with about five years of pro dev experience.

-When I'm away from the desk, I can be found playing music, painting, or climbing rocks.
+So far, my career has been focused on the front-end and cleaning things up for better user experience.